-Here are six of our favorite bulletin boards that promote students’ social and emotional development.
+Here are eight of our favorite bulletin boards that promote students’ social and emotional development.
 Save this list and try out different boards throughout the school year.

-3. This Harry Potter-themed board is very popular this year.
+6. This Harry Potter-themed board is very popular.
 Students can “meet the wizard” who is responsible for their choices, grades, success, etc. by looking into different mirrors.
 We love this board because it helps promote students’ self-efficacy and confidence as well as their reflection and motivation skills.

 Bulletin boards can be a fun and interactive way to reinforce SEL in your classroom.
 Get creative and try out different boards throughout the year to support students’ social and emotional development.